Derwent Park: History

 The stadium was opened in 1956.
 The record attendance at Derwent Park was set on 13 March 1965 when 17,741 spectators turned up for a third round Challenge Cup match against Wigan.

 Speedway began in Workington after a successful application was made by the promotion team for a licence to race at Derwent Park for the 1970 season.
 The promoters included former rider Ian Thomas and the rugby pitch required moving 25 yards sideways to accommodate the speedway track.
 Workington Comets raced at the stadium from 1970 until 1982.

 Speedway returned to Derwent Park for one season in 1987, when Glasgow Tigers arrived to race, while searching for a new home.
 However the team changed its name to Workington Tigers soon afterwards but held their last fixture against Stoke on 31 July.
 The team's results were expunged.
 It was the last season of speedway at Workington for twelve years.

 Floodlights were installed in 1990 and were first used on 17 October when Cumbria faced the touring Australians during the 1990 Kangaroo Tour in front of 6,750 fans on a cold night with Australia victorious 42–10 in a dominant display.
 Derwent also hosted the opening game of the 1994 Kangaroo Tour between Cumbria and Australia on a cold, wet day in front of only 4,227 fans.
 Australia were again dominant, winning 52–8 (In both 1990 and 1994, the Australian team was composed mainly of the mid-week team and not those who were expected to play Test matches).

 Speedway returned for a third time in 1999 and continued until 2019.

 Future

 In February 2019 plans for a new stadium for Workington were announced, this would in involve the demolition of Borough Park and Derwent Park.

 In June 2019, it was announced by the new leadership of Allerdale Borough Council that the new sports stadium would not be built.

+In 2025, Cumberland Council (successor to Allerdale Council) announced that Cumberland Sports Village will be built on the site of Workington AFC's Borough Park, being shared by Workington AFC & Workington Town.

+Work should be completed in summer 2027, with AFC using Derwent Park in the interim.